yyli28/d2mr-assessment-yyli28/research-assessment.md

 3.  integrate a GitHub repo with an R studio project, including .gitignore file

     1. All scripts run and all notebooks render if the repo is cloned to another location
-    2.  .gitingore comprehensively excludes unnecessary, private, and very large files and is be commeted appropriately
+    2.  .gitingore comprehensively excludes unnecessary, private, and very large files and are commented appropriately

         -   [ ] Objective attempt
         -   [ ] Objective met